Modes of Study

 As an external student, you'll receive the same education as internal students, without having to be on campus.
 The real advantage of online study is that you can study at home at your own pace or on campus with flexibility.

 For student income support eligibility, the Australian government’s Services Australia (previously called Department of Human Services and incorporating Centrelink, Disability Support Pension, Medicare etc) usually defines full-time study as 75 per cent of the load of subjects or units that a student is required to study in any given calendar year.
-Note, however, that a 75 per cent enrolment load will not normally enable you to complete a course in the minimum time-frame.
+Note, however, that a 75 per cent enrolment load will not normally enable you to complete a course in the minimum timeframe.

 However, the definition of full-time study by Services Australia is quite flexible due to the different range and structure of post-secondary courses.
-The Services Australia also recognises the impact that substantial physical, mental health condition or intellectual disability may have on a student’s ability to undertake full-time study.
+Services Australia also recognises the impact that substantial physical, mental health condition or intellectual disability may have on a student’s ability to undertake full-time study.
 For example, Services Australia may deem a student that is studying 25 percent of the 'normal full-time' load of subjects or units to be a full-time student if their disability prevents them being able to study a heavier load.

 Part-time study means enrolment in less than 75 per cent of the 'normal full-time’ load of subjects or units that make up a course.
 The subjects or units that can be undertaken is dependent on the course or program and what subject sequence is permitted (some subjects may need to be completed as prerequisites before you enrol in others).
-If you choose to study part-time you will take longer to finish your course than the usual minimum time-frame as you will be studying fewer subjects per semester than a full-time student.
+If you choose to study part-time you will take longer to finish your course than the usual minimum timeframe as you will be studying fewer subjects per semester than a full-time student.

 Some students with disability choose to study part-time.
 This can assist with a more gradual and often more successful transition into tertiary study.
 It can also be helpful if you need to balance other demands and responsibilities with your study requirements.

 Some university providers offer another fast-tracking option where you can add a unit to your full-time study load - also known as an overload.
 Most full-time university students enrol in four units; if approved to take an overload, you may be able to enrol in five units, depending on the provider.
+Consider whether this option is right for you if you are new to university, you have other commitments such as work or family, or your disability may impact this heavier workload.

 Another option for fast-tracking your studies is to undertake a summer program or third semester.
 This may also be a good opportunity to catch up on studies or to get a head-start on the next year’s study program.